Dr-Risk/MyWork2/docs/sdlc/3_architecture_and_design.md

 - **Environment Variables for Configuration**: The primary method for integrating with external services (like Google AI for Genkit) is through environment variables.
 These are managed in a `.env.local` file for local development.
 This approach separates sensitive configuration (like API keys) from the source code, which is a critical security and operational best practice.

 ### Security by Design Principles
-The architecture is founded on core security principles:
+The architecture is founded on core security principles, following industry best practices from **OWASP** and **NIST**.

-1.  **Defense in Depth**: Security is applied in layers.
+1.  **Defense in Depth**: Security is applied in layers to minimize the attack surface.
     - **Client-Side**: Input validation in forms (using Zod) provides immediate user feedback.
+UI components are conditionally rendered based on user roles, preventing users from seeing options they are not authorized to use.
-    - **Server-Side**: The same validation rules are re-enforced on the mock backend (`auth.ts`), serving as the authoritative layer of defense.
+    - **Server-Side**: The same validation rules are re-enforced on the mock backend (`auth.ts`), serving as the authoritative layer of defense against any client-side bypass attempts.
-    - **UI**: Components are conditionally rendered based on user roles, preventing users from seeing options they are not authorized to use.
 2.  **Principle of Least Privilege**: The entire application is built around a strict Role-Based Access Control (RBAC) model.
 Each role (`admin`, `project-lead`, `developer`) is granted the absolute minimum set of permissions required to perform its function.
 For example, a `developer` cannot even see the API endpoint logic for deleting a project.
+This directly supports the **Confidentiality** and **Integrity** goals of the CIA triad.
 3.  **Secure Defaults**: The default state of the application is the most secure state.
-Public registration is disabled, and new users must be explicitly created by an administrator.
-Multi-Factor Authentication is disabled by default and is an opt-in feature for users.
+Public registration is disabled, new users must be explicitly created by an administrator, and they are forced to change their default password on first login.
+Multi-Factor Authentication is an opt-in feature, allowing for a better user experience while still providing enhanced security for those who need it.

 ## 3.2 Design Phase